There are times when an organist faced with playing in an extremely dry acoustical space does "tricks" to make the room sound with more "bounce."

 There's another way to do an acoustical release of a big, final chord in spread harmony for both hands, and that's by turning each hand out so that the top note and bottom note of each hand are the only ones remaining depressed until the very end, so that the middle notes of each hand drop out faster and leave the impression that the sound lasts a little longer.

-This type of release is practiced by certain European organists.
+This type of acoustical release is practiced by certain European organists.

 Whichever type of acoustical release is used when performing before a large audience there's no need to throw both hands 3 feet into the air as if the hands had been somehow stuck to the keys until then and had to be pried loose; this kind of stage bravura may impress the visual senses of viewers who don't know any better, but it has nothing to do with tone production; it's theatrics, plain and simple.

-In a space with reasonable reverberation an acoustical release is, of course, unnecessary to consider and contraindicated; in this situation the fingers and feet on final chords are released precisely at the same time and raise no more than a couple of inches off the keys before coming to a stop.
+In a space with reasonable reverberation an acoustical release is, of course, usually superfluous; in this situation the fingers and feet on final chords are released precisely at the same time and raise no more than a couple of inches off the keys before coming to a stop.

 This is called a "Gleason release" after the late concert organist Dr. Harold Gleason (1892-1980) who, among other things, was the first head of the Organ Department at Eastman School of Music and the author of "A Method Of Organ Playing," now in its 8th edition, a widely circulated and respected work used to train countless organists.